The approach is as important as the activity

 The following strategies can help to ensure that these are positive experiences for everyone involved:

 Allow Extra Time: People may take longer to do activities.
-Allow extra time to avoid any feelings of rushing or pressure.
+Allow extra time to avoid any feelings of being rushed or pressured.

 Join the community of local families by following us on social media